^

 What causes tetanus?

-In a complex, this determines the development of the descending (generalized) form of tetanus.
+Together, this determines the development of the descending (generalized) form of tetanus.

 What are the symptoms of tetanus?

 Acute respiratory failure is the most common cause of death.
-Spasm of the glottis, as well as rigidity and spasm of the muscles of the anterior abdominal wall, chest and diaphragm lead to asphyxia.
+Spasm of the glottis, as well as rigidity and spasm of the muscles of the anterior abdominal wall, chest, and diaphragm, lead to asphyxia.
 Hypoxemia can also cause cardiac arrest, and pharyngeal spasm leads to aspiration of oral contents, which subsequently causes pneumonia, which contributes to the development of hypoxemic death.

 How is tetanus diagnosed?